YanuarGuo/image-resizer/README.md

 A simple image resizer built using C# and .NET.
 This application allows users to resize images while maintaining aspect ratio.

 ## Features
-- Resize images to a specified width and height
+- Resize images to a specified height and width
 - Maintain aspect ratio (optional)
 - Support for popular image formats (JPG, JPEG, PNG, BMP, GIF)
 - Easy-to-use command-line interface

 ## Prerequisites
-- .NET 6.0 or later
+- .NET 8.0 or later

 ## Installation
 1. Clone this repository: